A predicted distribution for Galois groups of maximal unramified extensions: Relation between objects counted

 The following will apply Lemma~\ref{L:firstbij} to exactly the extensions we want to count with the required parameters.
 Recall our notation $E_\Gamma(D,Q)$ for the set of isomorphism classes of totally real $\Gamma$-extensions of $Q$ with $\rD K=D$.
+Let $K^{\operatorname{un},\infty}$ be the maximal extension of $K$ that is unramified everywhere and split completely at all places of $K$ above $\infty$.